hemashushu/hemashushu.github.io/src/content/works/ason/index.md

 A string consists of a pair of double quotes and a series of characters, such as `"abc"`, `"文字"`, `"😊🍍"`.

 Any valid character can be used to form a string, including the escaped characters, such as `"foo\nbar"`, `"\u{2d}\u{6587}\0"`.

+The escaped character `\"` should be used when representing the double quote in a string.

 #### Long Strings